 Translations on this website are prepared by a third-party provider.
 Some portions may be incorrect.
 Some items—including downloadable files or images—cannot be translated at all.
 No liability is assumed by Beth Israel Deaconess Medical Center for any errors or omissions.
 Any user who relies on translated content does so at his/her own risk.

 As we age, many of us develop concerns about our memory, especially when it comes to figuring out what are normal “senior moments” versus what may be the beginning of a more serious memory disorder.
 Alzheimer’s disease and other forms of dementia are progressive neurodegenerative diseases that usually start off slowly and worsen over time, destroying memory and other mental functions.

-Brain tumors can be benign (non-cancerous) or malignant (cancerous), but both types are serious conditions that require immediate attention and expert treatment.
+Brain tumors can be benign (non-cancerous, non-aggressive) or malignant (aggressive), but both types are serious conditions that require immediate attention and expert treatment.
 Brain tumor treatment options vary significantly depending on the specific type of brain tumor and the stage of the disease.

 Epilepsy is a chronic neurological disorder marked by recurrent, unprovoked seizures.
 Epilepsy is a common condition that may occur as a result of a genetic disorder or may be caused by a traumatic brain injury.

 A headache is pain or discomfort in the head or face.
 Headaches can vary in terms of their location, intensity of pain and how frequently they occur.
 A migraine is a type of headache that includes symptoms other than pain.
 These may include nausea, lightheadedness and sensitivity to light.

 Insomnia is a sleep disorder in which an individual has trouble falling or staying asleep.
 It can be transient (i.e. lasting from one night to several weeks), intermittent (i.e. recurrent bouts of transient insomnia), or chronic (i.e. occurring most nights and lasting for more than three months).